packgenome/PackGenome-Artifacts/README.md

 ### Dataset

 All the datasets have packed into the docker image.
+We have also provided a [download link](https://mailnankaieducn-my.sharepoint.com/:u:/g/personal/1811387_mail_nankai_edu_cn/EYdZVCc4tk9AmSTwqb-HRYEBU4Bjw3d3B2M0fl859GLpcQ) for the datasets via OneDrive.

 - **RGD: rule generation dataset**